agner/agner/CONTRIBUTING.md

 Here's the current list of environmentvariables that will be available to build & install commands:

-* AGNER -- Absolute path to the agner script user
+* AGNER -- Absolute path to the agner script file
 * AGNER_PREFIX -- Root agner's directory (defaults to `/usr/local/agner`)

 Here's the current list of environmentvariables that will be available to install command: